awillats/markdown-cv/index.md

 <!-- ## Research interests
 - Modeling and analysis of neural systems, designing and characterizing control algorithms for the brain. -->

-## (Industry - R&D) Objective
+## (Industry) Objective

 **Data scientist** experienced in analysis and visualization of complex neural data.
 Successful **engineer and innovator of responsive technologies** for understanding and regulating the nervous system.
-Looking to expand the efficacy of neurostimulation therapies through design and development of closed-loop algorithms and individualized mathematical models of the nervous system.
+Looking to expand the efficacy of neurostimulation therapies through design and development of closed-loop algorithms and individualized data-driven models of the nervous system.
 Eager to apply expertise within a **collaborative research and development team** to improve quality of life for those experiencing neurological disorders.

 ## (Academic) Objective
 **Computational systems neuroscientist** with experience expanding the toolkit for understanding the brain using data-driven mathematical models of neural dynamics, and responsive closed-loop perturbation of neural circuits.